 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions based on available information.
 These estimates and assumptions affect the amounts reported in the consolidated financial statements and the disclosures provided, and future results could differ.
-The allowance for loan losses, the fair values of securities and other financial instruments, other than temporary impairment of securities, the carrying value of other real estate owned, the valuation of share appreciation rights and deferred taxes are particularly subject to change.
+The allowance for loan losses, the fair values of securities and derivatives, and other financial instruments, other than temporary impairment of securities, the carrying value of other real estate owned and deferred taxes are particularly subject to change.